Bug report #10970

 Fields throwing errors are of type ``tinyint``.

-#1 Updated by João Gaspar over 5 years ago
+#1 Updated by João Gaspar about 6 years ago

 Hi Paolo, i don't know the level of your urgency but you can use the MMQIS plugin as workaround to export data from non spatial tables of MSSQL in csv format.